 I am a little embarrassed to admit this.
 Here it goes.
 I came late to the term Food Insecurity.
-This term is so ubiquitous now in the light of the tragic consequences of the Covid-19 pandemic.
-Every day, reports about food insecurity are rolling off the presses and plastered everywhere, shocking us into disbelief as we equate it with images of endless lines of cars and people awaiting offerings of food donations.
+This terms is so ubiquitous now in the light of the tragic consequences of the Covid-19 pandemic.
+Everyday, reports about food insecurity are rolling off the presses and plastered everywhere, shocking us into disbelief as we equate it with images of endless lines of cars and people awaiting offerings of food donations.
+Though the immensity of the problem came on with a vengeance, we seem to have assumed that describing it in this way, long had a place and an understanding of meaning among the general populace.
+The experience is not new.

-Just so we are all on the same page here, the definition of food insecurity has many variations, the first of which appeared in 1990.
+Just so we are all on the same page here, the definition of food insecurity has many variations.
 These include the lack of consistent access to sufficient food for an active healthy life; a lack of available financial resources for food at the household level; a lack of access by all household members at all times to enough food for an active, healthy life, which includes as a minimum the ready availability of nutritionally adequate and safe foods; and, assured ability to acquire acceptable foods in socially acceptable ways (without resorting to emergency food supplies, scavenging, stealing, or other coping strategies); and the state of being without reliable access to a sufficient quantity of nutritious food.
-Each meaning contains some complexity, and while similar, the nuanced differences may be significant.
+While similar, the nuanced differences may contain some significance.

-As a Nutritionist who has concerned herself with helping to adequately and appropriately feed people for four decades, not only should I have been hip to the term sooner, I should have been way ahead of the curve–like one of the first to know.
-In 1995, I was working for the Special Supplemental Nutrition Program for Women, Infants and Children (or WIC) administered by the USDA.
-Clearly, I missed the memo of what they were up to–and likewise the nascent term–food insecurity.
+As a Nutritionist who has concerned herself with food insecurity issues for almost half a century, not only should I have been hip to the term sooner, I should have been way ahead of the curve–like one of the first to know.
+Apparently, which means I just learned, the USDA began collecting and measuring data on food insecure households in 1995.
+That year, I was working for the Special Supplemental Nutrition Program for Women, Infants and Children or WIC-administered by the USDA.
+Clearly, I missed the memo of what they were up to.

 My own ignorance came to stare at me with incredulity when in late 2018 my work found me supporting recipients of FINI Program Grants.
-I understood the program, and it was easy to employ another acronym, but I would hesitate each time I had to recall what FINI stood for.
+I understood the program, and it was easy to casually throw around the acronym, but I would hesitate each time I had to recall what FINI stood for.
 FINI was shorthand for the Food Insecurity Nutrition Incentive Program.
-FINI Grants were established and written into the 2014 Farm Bill to ‘incentivize’ the purchase of fruits and vegetables by Supplemental Nutrition Assistance Program (or SNAP) recipients.
+FINI Grants were established and written into the 2014 Farm Bill to ‘incentivize’ the purchase of fruits and vegetables by Supplemental Nutrition Assistance Program (SNAP) recipients.

-I also came to learn during this time that there was a USDA Food Insecurity Screening Tool or Survey Module too.
-The original version contained 18 questions but has since had different iterations with variations of ten, six and down to the Hunger Vital Sign’s validated two questions which are:
+I also came to learn that there was a Food Insecurity Screening Tool.
+Developed by the USDA’s Economic Research Service when they began measuring such things, the original version contained 18 questions.
+That has had different iterations through the years with variations of ten, six and even down to the Hunger Vital Sign’s validated two questions which are:

 “Within the past 12 months, we worried whether our food would run out before we had money to buy more.”